up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-with-the-was-110.md

 The [WAS-110] and [HLX-SFPX] are available from select resellers worldwide; purchase at your discretion.
 We assume no responsibility or liability for the listed resellers.

-!!! warning "As of 2025-08-05 it is NOT recommended to purchase a HLX-SFPX unless otherwise stated"

 <div class="grid cards" markdown>

 -    __WAS-110__